-The discussion progressed to the basics of marketing and how fundamental principle still remains the same; just the means by which it is done changes.
+The discussion progressed to the basics of marketing and how fundamental principle remains the same; just how it is done changes.

 In this day and age, experience is more important to customers than the product itself.

-This brings us to the final session and the highlight of the event where keynote speaker Michael Leander discussed the elements of create a successful digital marketing campaign.
-Here, he shed some light on why digital marketing campaigns fail, tips to make a campaign go viral and how to get the best return from a marketing investment.
+This brings us to the final session and the highlight of the event where keynote speaker Michael Leander discussed the elements of creating a successful digital marketing campaign.
+Here, he shed some light on why digital marketing campaigns fail, tips to make a campaign go viral, and how to get the best return from marketing investment.
 Even though we see campaigns and videos going viral every other week, the truth is, 9 out of every 10 campaigns fail to go viral.
-Michael Leander pointed out a few reasons about why it happens and among them, most campaign failures were caused due to misconceptions, miscommunications and poor decisions making by marketers.
-Marketers desperately try to reinvent the wheel, which result in their campaign’s downfall.
-The key to making a campaign go viral, as stated by Leander, is to think about the various types of audience it aims to appeal to, to minimize the friction so it’s easier for people to access it and not just go with the flow without taking the context into consideration.
+Michael Leander pointed out a few reasons why it happens and among them, most campaign failures were caused due to misconceptions, miscommunications, and poor decisions making by marketers.
+Marketers desperately try to reinvent the wheel, which results in their campaign’s downfall.
+The key to making a campaign go viral, as stated by Leander, is to think about the various types of audience it aims to appeal to, to minimize the friction so it’s easier for people to access it and not just go with the flow without considering the context.

 Having said that, Michael Leander moved on to content marketing and inbound marketing.
 Pictures leave a lasting impression on people’s minds and they can only be effective if the message can be placed in the right context.
 Along with pictures words too, have an impact on consumers.
 Michael Leander demonstrated how we could change the world through our words with a touching video.